Nous ferons changer le monde! We are going to change the world!

 Fast forward a few more years (okay, more than a decade), and I have three kids, aged three, seven and eleven.
 So now I worry about the toxins in their lives too.**

-That’s one of the reasons I make my own household cleaners, and am always learning to do more.
+That’s one of the reasons I started making my own household cleaners, and am always learning to do more.

 But more than that, I want to disconnect our lives from dependency on Big Corporations, on toxic chemicals that hurt us and the planet; on an economic system that is unsustainable, both in the way it trashes the world we live on, and in the way it keeps claiming to ‘trickle down’ to benefit the poor, while the gap keeps widening.